 Setbacks in the pharmaceutical and biotechnology industries, such as those caused by safety concerns relating to high-profile drugs like Avandia, Vioxx and Celebrex, or investigational drug candidates, as well as competition from generic drugs, litigation, and industry consolidation, may have an adverse effect on us.
 For example, pharmaceutical companies may be less willing to enter into new collaborations or continue existing collaborations if they are integrating a new operation as a result of a merger or acquisition or if their therapeutic areas of focus change following a merger.
 Moreover, our and our collaborators' ability to commercialize any of our investigational drug candidates that may be approved will depend in part on government regulation and the availability of coverage and adequate reimbursement from third-party payers, including private health insurers and government payers, such as the Medicaid and Medicare programs, increases in government-run, single-payer health insurance plans and compulsory licenses of drugs.
 Government and third-party payers are increasingly attempting to contain healthcare costs by limiting coverage and reimbursement levels for new drugs.
 Given the continuing discussion regarding the cost of healthcare, managed care, universal healthcare coverage and other healthcare issues, we cannot predict with certainty what additional healthcare initiatives, if any, will be implemented or the effect any future legislation or regulation will have on our business.
 These efforts may limit our commercial opportunities by reducing the amount a potential collaborator is willing to pay to license our programs or investigational drug candidates in the future due to a reduction in the potential revenues from drug sales.
 Moreover, legislation and regulations affecting the pricing of pharmaceuticals may change before regulatory agencies approve our investigational drug candidates for marketing.
-Adoption of such legislation and regulations could further limit pricing approvals for, and reimburs
+Adoption of such legislation and regulations could further limit pricing approvals for, and reimburs believes the name inappropriately implies medical claims.
+If the FDA objects to one of our proposed product names, we will be required to adopt an alternative name for that investigational drug candidate.
+If we adopt an alternative name, we would lose the benefit of our existing trademark applications and may be required to expend significant additional resources in an effort to identify a suitable product name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA, which could cause delays that would adversely impact our business.
+For example, the FDA has notified us that we will be unable to use the product name Qnexa for marketing our investigational product candidate for obesity, if approved.
+Accordingly, we must identify a new name for Qnexa and submit the same for FDA review and approval.
+We may be unable to build a successful brand identity for a new trademark in a timely manner or at all, which would limit our ability to commercialize our investigational drug candidates.

-We will need to obtain FDA approval of our proposed product names and any failure or delay associated with such approval may adversely impact our husiness.
+We will need to obtain FDA approval of our proposed product names and any failure or delay associated with such approval may adversely impact our business.